AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 Cosmetic stuff injection in DeviceProperties.

-### Thoughts

-From boot log: `OCABC: MMIO devirt end, saved 0 KB` — does that mean I don't need DevirtualiseMmio?
-Seems to work fine without it.

-According to some reports replacing DMAR table may be better than DisableIOMapper quirk.
-Works fine with DMAR, leaving it.

-Resetting NVRAM is reported to brick certain Thinkpads with certain BIOS versions.
-Better not to risk that.

 Increase max VRAM?
 Set `framebuffer-unifiedmem` to 0xFFFFFFFF or other.
 Default one is 1.5 Gb or more?

-YogaSMC doesn't need YVPS and \_LID.

 ## BIOS settings